education.vic.gov.au

 Vineland-3 for pre-prep students

-For prep students due to undertake the profile prior to commencing school, as per current practice, schools may also ask kindergarten teachers to complete a Vineland assessment.
-If this is not possible, another practitioner who has provided service to the student, for example an early childhood intervention professional or disability support worker, may complete the Vineland-3.
+For prep students due to undertake the profile prior to commencing school, as per current practice, schools may also ask kindergarten teachers to complete the Teacher Form of a Vineland assessment.
+If this is not possible, another practitioner who has provided service to the student, for example an early childhood intervention professional or disability support worker, may complete the Teacher form of the Vineland-3.

 Pre-existing Vineland-3